Water supply and sanitation in the Wellington Region: Titahi Bay beach pollution

 The maximum hydraulic capacity of the WWTP as at 2020 is 1,000 litres per second.
 However, peak flows into the plant during storm events in 2018 were recorded at 1,275 litres per second, leading to overflows where some wastewater bypasses some of the treatment stages.
 There were 12 such bypass events in 2020.
 Each bypass event results in the discharge of some untreated wastewater at the outfall adjacent to Titahi Bay.
 Planned upgrades to the WWTP would boost capacity to 1,500 litres per second.

 Warning signs were posted at Titahi Bay beach in late February 2020, warning against swimming because water quality monitoring had revealed high levels of faecal coliforms.
 The water at the beach was deemed unsafe for recreational use, including for swimming, fishing or collecting seafood.
 A further beach closure notice was posted in mid-March 2020.

-Wellington Water stated that likely causes such as cross-connections from wastewater to stormwater pipes or damaged pipes provide intermittent flows, so contamination is not constant.
-As a consequence, some issues can lie undetected for years, while tracking faults can take weeks and sometimes has to be delayed as more urgent repairs take priority.
-In a statement acknowledging public concern, Wellington Water stated that the recent water quality warning for Titahi Bay beach was not linked in any way to the nearby wastewater treatment plant, and that resolving localised contamination events such as this is the aim of the proposed roving water quality team that Porirua City Council is looking to introduce in the new financial year.
+Contamination caused by overflows, damaged pipes or cross-connections often produce only intermittent pollution, and the causes of pollution can lie undetected for years.
+Tracking such faults can be time-consuming and costly, and must be prioritised against other work.
+However, the Porirua City Council decided to establish a roving water quality team to specifically search for causes of sewage pollution arising from network faults.

-The beach was still considered unsafe for swimming on 30 April 2020.
+Titahi Bay beach was still considered unsafe for swimming on 30 April 2020.
 However, Wellington Water reported that they had located a plumbing fault in the catchment feeding into Titahi Bay beach and were working to get this fixed.
 Titahi Bay beach was closed from February until June 2020 as a result of continuing sewage pollution from multiple sources with levels of E.coli measured at 300 times the level considered safe for swimming.

 In January and March 2021, the ultraviolet disinfection stage at the wastewater treatment plant failed, leading to effluent that had not been disinfected being discharged at Rukutane Point.
 Local residents including the Tītahi Bay Surf Life Saving Club complained about the failure, and also the lack of warnings given to swimmers.